statisticalbiotechnology/quandenser-pipeline/log/logbook.md

 	59 files with a larger than 1 MB difference and 24 missing files.

-Crux_output: No files over 1MB difference, 0.859MB total difference in file_size
+Crux_output: No files over 1MB difference, 0.859MB total difference in file sizes.

 Note: tide-search.txt has a 0.6 MB difference, which could be important for debugging.
 Also, the crux outputs include tide_indexing

 Triqler output:

 	Local: 6481 peptides, 1308 proteins

 	UPPMAX: 3433 peptides, 1164 proteins